peterpt/get/README.md

 - On the first run , theool will install itself on /usr/local/sbin directory
 - After that point just write (get) anywhere in terminal to run it

+# How to Use

+-To get the hostname from an ip :
+**get -i google.com

+To get the ip from an hostame

+**get -h 216.58.214.174